 If you have married, or plan to get married in South Korea, you will first need to look into that country's requirements for legal marriage.
 According to information provided by the U.S. consulate there, the only "legal" Korean marriages are civil, rather than religious ceremonies.
 (You can also hold a religious ceremony, if you wish, but it won't count for U.S. immigration purposes.)

 At a minimum, the U.S. citizen will need to prepare the following:

 After completing everything on this list, make an appointment to take it to the U.S. consulate.
 They will review it all, and provide a notary for you to sign the Affidavit in front of.

 Your Korean fiancé should check with his or her local ward or city office for instructions on what to prepare in order to get married.

-When the two of you have everything ready, you’ll need to take it to the local ward office (Gu Cheong) for approval and to receive a “Verification of Registration of Marriage”.
-This takes up to five days to obtain.
+When the two of you have everything ready, you’ll need to take it to the local ward office (Gu Cheong) for approval.
+You will get married and (most likely a few days later) receive a “Verification of Registration of Marriage.”

 Obtaining a valid certificate of your marriage is critical for purposes of U.S. immigration.
 The U.S. government keeps track of what documents are considered legally valid from each country, South Korea included, and will reject yours if it doesn't come from the proper source.
 Check the State Department’s Country Reciprocity Schedule to get further details on what documents from South Korea it considers valid.